appflower/appflower-docs/getstarted/4_0_customize_appearance.md

 if(confirm("Are you sure?")) afApp.load("/mywidget", "mymodule");
 </pre>

-NOTE: Just like menu item, buttons also can be used in sub-menus.
+NOTICE: : Just like menu item, buttons also can be used in sub-menus.

 ## Creating sub-menus